Announcing: The Shape of Data

 The book covers four major themes, each building on the last:

 Topological Data Analysis (TDA).
-We introduce persistent homology from the ground up, starting with simplicial complexes and filtrations, and building to persistence diagrams, barcodes, and persistence landscapes.
-The Mapper algorithm gets its own treatment, with worked examples showing how to use it for exploratory data analysis on real datasets.
+Persistent homology from first principles: simplicial complexes and filtrations, then persistence diagrams, barcodes, and persistence landscapes.
+Mapper gets its own chapter, with worked examples on real datasets.

 Metric geometry.
 Distance-based methods are the backbone of much of ML, but most practitioners never look beyond Euclidean distance.
 We cover alternative metrics, embeddings into metric spaces, and curvature-based features that capture local and global geometry.
 For readers familiar with my research on quasi-metric spaces, this chapter connects those abstract ideas to concrete data analysis tasks.

 Network science.
-Graph-based representations are everywhere — social networks, molecular structures, citation graphs.
-We show how topological and geometric tools apply to graph data, including community detection, graph filtrations, and persistent homology on networks.
+Graph-based representations show up everywhere: social networks, molecular structures, citation graphs.
+We work through community detection, graph filtrations, and persistent homology on networks.

 Practical R implementations.
 Every method in the book comes with runnable R code.
 We chose R for its strong statistical ecosystem and its excellent TDA packages (the TDA package, GUDHI bindings, and others).
 Here is a taste of what a TDA pipeline looks like: